nmeum/hii/README.md

 ## Status

 This is work in progress.
-At the moment this is a rather incomplete reimplementation of ii, supporting a subset of the features supported by ii.
-The current plan is to cleanup and improve the existing code base before starting to implement more of the planned features listed below.

-This cleanup involves increasing backwards compatibility with ii and figuring out how much backwards compatibility should be provided.

-## Compatibility with ii

-hii is not entirely backwards compatibly with ii.
-The directory structure and the output emitted on `out` files should be compatible with ii everything else pretty much isn't.
-In the following incompatibilities with ii are described further.

-The following properties of ii were not implemented intentionally:

-* Automatic authorization using the [PASS command][password message] is not implemented (ii `-k` flag).
-Use authorization using TLS client certificates (CertFP) instead.
-[Most][freenode certfp] [IRC][oftc certfp] [networks][hackint certfp] support CertFP.
-* Data received from the IRC server is not emitted on standard output.

-The following properties of ii are currently not implemented.
-However, they *may* be implemented in future version of hii:

-* The mapping of data received from the IRC server to `out` files is not entirely the same.
-Meaning ii will write certain commands to the server `out` file while hii will write them to a channel specific `out` file and vice versa.
-* The format used for data written to `out` files differs. hii writes currently writes raw server responses to the file while ii transform the received responses a bit.
-* Shortcut commands such as `/j` are currently not implemented.
+Some of the features I intended to add to ii are already implemented, others aren't.
+Besides, I am currently not using this myself since I didn't finish work on the frontend yet, thus the code is like full of bugs and very unstable.

 ## Features

 New features (compared to ii):

 * Memory safety
-* Partial compatibility with ii
+* A proper IRC protocol implementation through [girc][girc repo]
+* Support for automatically joining channels on startup
+* Built-in TLS support
 * Built-in IPv6 support

-* A proper protocol implementation through [girc][girc repo]
-* Automatically joining channels on startup
-* Built-in TLS support
+Features intentionally not implemented:

+* Automatic authorization using the [PASS command][password message] is not implemented (ii `-k` flag).
+Use authorization using TLS client certificates (CertFP) instead.
+[Most][freenode certfp] [IRC][oftc certfp] [networks][hackint certfp] support CertFP.
+* Shortcut commands, e.g. `/j`.
+If you need them write yourself a shell script for mapping shortcut commands to real commands.

 Planned features include:

 * Built-in support for selecting messages matching a given pattern

+### Compatibility with ii

+Backwards compatibility with ii wasn't a goal.
+While the directory structure created by hii is the same as the one created by ii everything else is pretty much different.
+This is the case because proper backwards compatibility would have been a lot of work and I personally didn't need it.

 ## License